Q&A Webcast Episode: 27 March 2011

 Question 2: Optional Values Versus Moral Values (15:31)

-Are "optional values" genuine values?
+Question: Are "optional values" genuine values?
 Sometimes Objectivists distinguish between "moral values" and "optional values."
 What does that mean?
 Is the distinction legitimate?
 How does it apply to real life?

-My Answer, In Brief: Optional values genuinely promote a person's life and happiness, but they are not universally necessary, but rather depend on a person's particular circumstances.
+Answer, In Brief: Optional values genuinely promote a person's life and happiness, but they are not universally necessary, but rather depend on a person's particular circumstances.

-Tags: Ethics, Optional Values
+Tags: Ethics, Personal Values

 Listen or Download